Lamb Curry with Fresh Fenugreek is a variation on the Indian dish ‘Saag Gosht’, except it uses fresh Fenugreek instead of the usual Spinach.

 Heat the oil and butter in a large pan over medium-high heat.
 Sprinkle the Lamb with the salt and pepper and sauté, in the hot fat, adding the cubes in small batches.
 As the cubes are starting to become brown, pour over the spice blend and continue stirring to flavor the fat and coat the meat.

 Next, add the onion mixture and continue stirring until the onion begins to darken and the oil begins to separate out of the sauce.
-If things are getting a little too dry before the beef is nice and tender, add a few splashes of water to keep everything moist.
-In traditional Indian cookery, most cooks would actually add the beef after the onion mixture was cooked but I have reversed the order here as I prefer to get a nice caramelization on the Lamb by dry frying rather than have it steam cook in the moist sauce.
-If you are using a tougher cut of beef, it may help to add a little extra water, cover the pan, and let the beef simmer over a lower heat for a while.
+If things are getting a little too dry before the meat is nice and tender, add a few splashes of water to keep everything moist.
+In traditional Indian cookery, most cooks would actually add the meat after the onion mixture was cooked but I have reversed the order here as I prefer to get a nice caramelization on the Lamb by dry frying rather than have it steam cook in the moist sauce.
+If you are using a tougher cut, it may help to add a little extra water, cover the pan, and let the meat simmer over a lower heat for a while.
 With good quality steak, this step should not be necessary.

 When you are ready for the final step, re-warm the Lamb (if necessary) and add the Fenugreek leaves and stir them in well.
 Keep stirring until the leaves are tender and wilted but still maintain as much of their bright color as possible.
 In Indian recipes, the leaves would likely get cooked a little longer but I like the visual appeal and texture of slightly more ‘al dente’ greens.
 Add a little water if necessary and then spoon your Lamb Curry with Fresh Fenugreek an appropriate dish for serving.